5l1v3r1/learning_for_oscp/basics/linux_cmd/Writing_Shell_Script/Variables.md

 Variables are areas of memory that can be used to store information and are referred to by a name.

 ## How to create a variable
-To create a variable, put a line in your script that contains the name of the variable followed immediately
+To create a variable, put a line in your script that contains the name of the variable followed immediately by an equal sign.
+After the equal sign, assign the information you wish to store.

+## Where Do Variable Names come from?
+There are a few rules to choose the names for your variables.

+1. N

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3NTc1Nzc1NSwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbNjMxNDQzNDU0LC0yMDg4NzQ2NjEyXX0=
 -->